.Cannabis and Fitness: Which Routines Pair Best With a High?

 Bicycling is an effective and joyous way to get up and get moving.
 With a good bike, it’s easy to get out riding, increasing blood flow and cardio.
 On the high end, there’s cycling, where one can join a group and compete in races.
 On the low end, there’s taking a bike out around the neighborhood or on local trails.

 In addition to being a good workout that can get the heart rate going and increase strength.
 Bicycling can be a very refreshing activity.
 Fresh air, wind whipping through your hair, sun shining through dappled trees, and the playful adrenaline rush of zipping down a trail is good not just for the body but also for the mind.
 This makes it an excellent choice for a cannabis-friendly workout.
 Just keep in mind that if you’ll be biking anywhere near traffic, you’ll want to keep your dose low and your wits about you.

 Hooping, also known as hula-hooping, is a very fun way to get moving and improve cardiovascular health, hand-eye coordination, flexibility, blood flow, and even strength.
 This is an activity which can be done almost anywhere (though beware of crowded venues), and is an exercise that in addition to improving health, is also a blast to share with friends and family.

 The first thing one needs is a good hoop—not any store-bought hoop will do.
 There are multiple hoopsmiths on sites like Etsy who can make a custom hoop to your specifications.
 Choose one with good reviews.
 The hoops come in all sorts of lovely colors and even in an LED variety.
 Beginners should opt for a heavier hoop of 3/4” in HDPE or polypro of a size 35” diameter or larger.
-The larger the hoop, the slower it moves, and thus the easier it is to learn and practice various tricks and moves.
+The larger the hoop, the slower it moves.
+Thus the easier it is to learn and practice various tricks and moves.